Famous Fair & Festival of Odisha

 Arkadev Puja (Chandrabhaga Yatra) -Arkadev Puja or Chandrabhaga Yatra is held at Konark on the 7th day of the bright fortnight of Magha (Jan-Feb) to worship the Sun god.
 This festival continued for 3 days.

-Shivaratri: Shiva Ratri is called Jagar Yatra is observed in each Shiva temple of Odisha on the 14th day of the dark fortnight of Falgun (Feb-Mar).
-Devotees observed fasting throughout the night and worship Lord Shiva.
+Shivaratri – Shiva Ratri is called Jagar Yatra is observed in each Shiva temple of Odisha on the 14th day of the dark fortnight of Falgun (Feb-Mar).
+Devotees observed fasting throughout the night and worshipped Lord Shiva.

-Makar Sankranti- Makar Parba which is called Makar Sankranti is observed during the month of Magha by all selection of Hindus irrespective of tribal and non-tribal.
-Especially it is observed gorgeously in tribal areas for more than a week.
+Makar Sankranti – Makar Parba which is called Makar Sankranti is observed during the month of Magha by all selection of Hindus irrespective of tribal and non-tribal.
+It has been observed gorgeously in tribal areas for more than a week.
 This Parab is celebrated at Atri in Bhagamari (Khordha) and Kalijai an island in Chilika with pomp and ceremony.